zeitgeistpm/documentation/docs/learn/using-zeitgeist-markets.md

 deployed by the market creator, or by some external liquidity provider.
 After the pool is created, others may _join_ the liquidity pool by providing additional liquidity.
-When deploying liquidity into a pool, a liquidity provider will usually provide the same amount of full sets of outcome tokens as ZTG ($x$ of each outcome token and $x$ ZTG).
+When deploying liquidity into a pool, a liquidity provider will usually provide the same amount of complete sets of outcome tokens as ZTG ($x$ of each outcome token and $x$ ZTG).
 The current minimum for $x$ is 100, making a total value of 200 ZTG.

 For example, lets say the JWST market has no liquidity pool yet and Alice wishes to deploy a pool.
-First she mints 100 full sets of outcome tokens, so she pays 100 ZTG into the prize pool of the market and receives 100 JWSTYES and 100 JWSTNO.
+First she mints 100 complete sets of outcome tokens, so she pays 100 ZTG into the prize pool of the market and receives 100 JWSTYES and 100 JWSTNO.
 Then she transfers these outcome tokens plus 100 ZTG into the pool.
 The whole endeavor costs her 200 ZTG plus transaction costs and earns her 100